By David Provost for CoinWeek …..

 Author’s Note: This installment of the Lafayette dollar story presents how the coin came to be; the conclusion (Part II) will discuss the coin as a collectible.

-US commemorative coins have always been used as fundraising tools for their sponsors.
-From the first half dollars struck in 1892-93 for the World’s Columbian Exposition to the new 2015 US Marshals Service coins, revenue generation in support of an event or anniversary to be celebrated has consistently been a primary objective of their issue.
+United States commemorative coins have always been used as fundraising tools for their sponsors.
+From the first half dollars struck in 1892-93 for the World’s Columbian Exposition to the new 2021 Christa McAuliffe and National Law Enforcement Memorial commemoratives, revenue generation in support of an event or anniversary to be celebrated has consistently been a primary objective of their issue.

 The Lafayette dollar coin was no exception.
 In its authorizing legislation (Act of March 3, 1899), the purpose of the dollar was stated as “aiding in defraying the cost of a pedestal, and completing in a suitable manner the work of erecting a monument in the city of Paris to General Lafayette, designed by the Lafayette Memorial Commission, as a feature of the participation of the United States in the Paris Exposition.”

-The simple and straightforward language that authorized the coin, however, provides little hint to the complex set of circumstances that ultimately coalesced and led to it becoming a part of US numismatic history.
+The simple and straightforward language that authorized the coin, however, provides little hint to the complex set of circumstances that led to it becoming a part of US numismatic history.

 The coin’s story begins with Robert J. Thompson, the man credited with conceiving the idea of creating a memorial to Lafayette and to have it be a gift to the people of France from America’s schoolchildren.

 Thompson followed in his early mentor’s footsteps by beginning his professional career as a school teacher.
-He later went to work for the US Railway Postal Service which exposed him to a world outside of Iowa, and, most importantly, to Chicago.
-After six years, he left Government employ and accepted a writing position with the Chicago Times.
+He later went to work for the US Railway Postal Service, which exposed him to a world outside of Iowa–most importantly, to Chicago.
+After six years, he left Government employment and accepted a writing position with the Chicago Times.
 Among his early assignments was coverage of the World’s Columbian Exposition.

 His career at the Times was short-lived, however, as he was dismissed over his refusal to write stories about the rumors of internal dissension among the Exposition’s management; he believed such stories had the potential to undermine the Exposition’s success.
-His firing proved to a positive step, as he was able to use the connections he had made with influential business and community leaders to pursue a career far broader than that of a newspaper reporter.
-In addition to his future involvement with the Lafayette monument and Memorial Commission, Thompson went on to become a US Consul serving in Germany during the years leading up to World War I.
+But his firing proved to be a positive step, as he was able to use the connections he had made with influential business and community leaders to pursue a career far broader than that of a newspaper reporter.
+In addition to his future involvement with the Lafayette Monument and Memorial Commission, Thompson went on to become a US consul serving in Germany during the years leading up to World War I.

 One of the business leaders Thompson met was Ferdinand W. Peck, a founding member of the World’s Columbian Exposition Company; Peck served as the company’s first vice-president as well as chairman of its Committee on Finance.
 The two developed a lasting friendship that would later be of great benefit to Thompson as he worked to realize his dream of creating a memorial to Lafayette.